ngrx/platform/projects/ngrx.io/content/guide/store/recipes/angular-elements.md

 # Using Store with Angular Elements
 ## Creating Angular Elements
 The following recipe  illustrates utilizing Angular Elements with a NgRx Store to manage the state of a counter, and select and display that counter state from within separate Angular Elements.
-All from within a single Angular Project and a static HTML page.
+This is all accomplished from within a single Angular Project and static HTML page.
 ## Recipe
-You can download  <live-example name="store-elements" downloadOnly>Angular Elements Project</live-example>.

 1. Create a new application by running the below command
 ```sh